ongres/stackgres/doc/content/en/01-introduction/03-architecture/_index.md

 all the components.
 The StackGres operator allow to deploy a StackGres cluster using a few custom resources created by the user.

+### Operator availability concerns

+Operator availability only affect operational plane, data plane is not affected at all since the database will work as expected when the operator is offline.
+ There is a best effort in miantaining the operator available.
+It is expected that if at some point the operator is unavailable and this could lead to unavailability of following operational aspects:

+* Cluster creation / update
+* Cluster configuration creation / update / deletion
+* Backups generation
+* Reconciliation of modified resources controlled by the operator (when modified by the user or some other means)

+Operator unavailablility does not affect following functional aspects:

+* Database high availability
+* Connection pooling
+* Incremental backups
+* Stats collection

 ## The Cluster

 A StackGres cluster is basically a StatefulSet where each Pod is a database instance.
 The StatefulSet guarantee